Flights to Glasgow

 How long is the flight from Glasgow to Antalya?

-The flight is 4hrs and 45 minutes
+The flight takes about 4hrs and 45 minutes.

-Is it easy to get to Edinburgh from Glasgow?
+How can I get to Edinburgh from Glasgow?

 How many days in Glasgow is enough?